MoisesFGNeto/Social-Media-CRUD-Firebase-React-TypeScript/README.md

-# See the final project in the link below
+# See the final project on the link below
 https://react-social-media-3c646.web.app/

 # Getting Started with Create React App